An eye stye (also spelled sty), medically known as a hordeolum, is a red bump that looks like a pimple near the edge of the eyelid.

 A stye is only a temporary eye condition.
 Most clear up within about a week.
-Applying a warm compress to a stye might hasten the healing process by causing the blockage to drain from the eye.
+Here are some ways to ease its symptoms:

-You should never try to squeeze styes.
-This could cause the infection to spread to other parts of your eye.
-In some cases, a doctor might be willing to drain the stye or prescribe antibiotics if the stye has not cleared up within a few days.
+- Drain the stye or take antibiotics.
+Sometimes, a doctor might be willing to drain the stye or prescribe antibiotics if the stye has not cleared up within a few days.

-Styes are usually not eye emergencies, but you should contact your doctor if you experience any of the following:
+Styes are usually not eye emergencies, but you should contact your doctor or ophthalmologist if you experience any of the following:

 - Bleeding from the stye

-- Stye that lasts longer than a week
+- A stye that lasts longer than a week

 - Vision changes